Philippine National Police

 The agency is administered and controlled by the National Police Commission and is part of the Department of the Interior and Local Government (DILG).
-Local police officers are operationally controlled by municipal mayors.
+Local police officers are operationally controlled by city or municipal mayors.
 DILG, on the other hand, organizes, trains and equips the PNP for the performance of police functions as a police force that is national in scope and civilian in character.

 The PNP was formed on January 29, 1991, when the Philippine Constabulary and the Integrated National Police were merged pursuant to Republic Act 6975 of 1990.

 History

 Creation after martial law

 Until January 1991, the Philippines did not have a civilian national police force, and instead had the Philippine Constabulary under the Armed Forces of the Philippines (AFP) and city and municipal police organized under the Integrated National Police, which was likewise nationalized and integrated under the command of the military under martial law in 1975.